-(SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number amount reportable on an information return.
+(SSN), individual taxpayer identification number (ITIN), adoption amount reportable on an information return.
 Examples of information returns include, but are not limited to, the following.

-\Form 1099-A (acquisition or abandonment of secured property)
+Form 1099-A (acquisition or abandonment of secured property)

 (EIN), to report on an information return the amount paid to you, or other